mrzool/mrzool.github.io/_posts/2015-12-10-sensible-bash.md

 export dropbox="$HOME/Dropbox"
 {% endhighlight %}

 Now `cd documents` will take you right into `~/Documents` from wherever you are when you issue the command.
-If you have [Bash Completion](http://bash-completion.alioth.debian.org/) installed and configured, tab completion will also expand your `cdable_var`, besides the target folders you've set in `CDPATH`.
+If you have [Bash Completion](http://bash-completion.alioth.debian.org/) installed and configured, tab completion will also expand your `cdable_vars`, besides the target folders you've set in `CDPATH`.

 ## Conclusion